Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds

-In this work, we start from geometric and bonding criteria to identify layered materials among the compounds contained in the ICSD and COD databases, independently of the layers' shape, crystallographic orientation or embedding.
-We then use first-principles vdW density-functional theory (DFT) simulations to validate these results.
-In particular, we compute the binding energy of all prospective layered structures and identify those that are held together by weak interactions and ready for mechanical\cite{Novoselov2004} or liquid-phase\cite{Coleman2011} exfoliation\cite{Bonaccorso2012}.
-This results into a database of 1844 exfoliable 2D materials.
+In this work, we systematically explore experimentally known compounds for possible exfoliation, paying particular attention, at variance with some of the earlier work, to the mechanical stability of the exfoliated layers and the changes in the electronic structure that take place in reducing the dimensionality - from the emergence of magnetic order to that of charge density-wave instabilities.
+We perform this search starting from the inorganic compounds recorded in ICSD and COD, and then use vdW density-functional theory (DFT) simulations to test these 3D parents for 2D exfoliation.
+In particular, we compute the binding energy of 2662 prospective layered structures and identify those that are held together by weak interactions and ready for mechanical\cite{Novoselov2004} or liquid-phase\cite{Nicolosi2013} exfoliation.
+This results into a portfolio of 1825 materials that can be exfoliated in monolayers or multilayers.
+To showcase their potential we explore the electronic, vibrational, magnetic, and topological properties of the 258 most promising systems, disclosing a wealth of functional materials that can be studied experimentally, notably including 56 magnetically-ordered monolayers.

-The reproducibility of the complete study is ensured by the AiiDA~\cite{AiiDA} materials' informatics infrastructure, which keeps track of the provenance of each calculation and result.
+The reproducibility of all results is ensured by the deployment of the AiiDA~\cite{AiiDA} materials' informatics infrastructure, which keeps track of the full provenance for each calculation and result.